abhi-v97/Python_AStar/README.md

 The code is based on the pseudocode found on wikipedia [here](https://en.wikipedia.org/wiki/A*_search_algorithm).

-To use it, click nodes to set the desired nodes.
+To use it, click the buttons on the grid to set the desired nodes.

 * First click is the start node, coloured green.